itmanholding/masque-plus/README.md

 ## TODO

-✅ Add an internal endpoint scanner to automatically search and suggest optimal MASQUE endpoints.
+✅ Add an internal endpoint scanner to automatically search and suggest optimal MASQUE endpoints.<br />
 ⬜ Planning to add the `MasqueInMasque` method to get an IP from a different location.

 ## Notes